AnnLe4869/juniorgocode-blog/content/functional-form-of-setstate/index.md

 3. This callback gives React instruction: increase `count` by `5` with whatever the latest `count` value is
 4. `(2) setCount` is called, which trigger the callback inside
 5. This callback gives React instruction: increase `count` by `7` with whatever the latest `count` value is
-6. As there is no more state-update function, both the state-update functions above are combined and being executed
+6. As there is no more state-update function, both the state-update functions above are batched and being executed
 7. At the very beginning, `count` is `0`.
 The latest value of `count` at the first instruction is `0`.
 Thus `count` is updated to `5`.
 The second instruction use the latest value of `count`, which is `5` right now.
 And thus `count` is updated to `12`
 8. The final value of `count` is 12